October 14, 2024

 Occupational health is a multidisciplinary field dedicated to the safety, health, and wellbeing of employees.
 It involves the identification and management of workplace hazards that could impact health and safety, aiming to prevent work-related injuries and illnesses.

 Sustained investment in occupational health is a key factor in long-term business success.
-Research shows that companies with effective wellness programs see a 25% reduction in sick leave, workers' compensation, and disability management costs.
+Research shows that companies with effective wellness programmes see a 25% reduction in sick leave, workers' compensation, and disability management costs.
 In fact, organisations with strong employee wellbeing programmes report a 21% higher profitability encouraging current employees to stay and grow with the company.

 A key benefit of occupational health programmes is the improvement of employee wellbeing.
 By focusing on health initiatives such as regular health screenings, mental health support, and ergonomic adjustments, organisations can help employees maintain a high quality of life, both inside and outside of work.